 Saskatchewan produces over 50% of Canada's total canola production.
 In fact, Saskatchewan scientists helped develop canola more than 40 years ago.

-In 2015, Saskatchewan exported a record $15.3 billion in agricultural products, accounting for more than one-third of the province’s total export earnings.
+In 2016, Saskatchewan exported $14.4 billion in agri-food products, accounting for more than one-third of the province’s total export earnings.

 Saskatchewan is feeding the world – our quality inputs plus agricultural technical expertise equal a growing agri-value industry.